tmaxxracer32/POE-Trades-Companion/docs/index.md

 3. Extract the archive **in its own folder** and run **"POE Trades Companion.ahk"**.

 # Understanding the interfaces
 *To be added in the future after 1.15 is completed*

+# Adding and editing buttons on the Trades Interfaces
+*To be added in the future after 1.15 is completed*

+# Adding and editing hotkeys
+*To be added in the future after 1.15 is completed*